Chart Color Schemes

 The level of general health in Burnside Heights is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Burnside Heights shows better-than-average health outcomes, as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population but nears the national average for older, at-risk cohorts.
+Burnside Heights shows superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population but closer to national averages for older, at-risk groups.

-Private health cover stands at approximately 52% of the total population (~3,398 people), slightly lower than Greater Melbourne's 56.7%.
-The most prevalent medical conditions are asthma and diabetes, affecting 6.5 and 4.2% of residents respectively, with 81.4% reporting no medical ailments compared to 72.6% in Greater Melbourne.
-The area has 8.8% of residents aged 65 and over (574 people), lower than Greater Melbourne's 15.1%.
+Approximately 52% of residents have private health cover, slightly lower than the average SA2 area's 56.7%.
+Asthma and diabetes are the most prevalent medical conditions, affecting 6.5 and 4.2% respectively, with 81.4% claiming to be free from medical ailments compared to Greater Melbourne's 72.6%.
+The area has a lower proportion of residents aged 65 and over at 8.8%, compared to Greater Melbourne's 15.1%.
 Health outcomes among seniors are above average but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health